paygaphack/mentors-repo/news-api/README.md

     │   ...
     ```

-    **N.B.** The `.env` file is ignored in `.gitignore` file in the root of the project.
+    **:closed_book: N.B.** The `.env` file is ignored in `.gitignore` file in the root of the project.
 This means that it will not get tracked by `git`, and hence will not be checked into your commits.
-This is important for security purposes, as you _never_ want to expose your credentials to publically available spaces!
+This is important for security purposes, as you _never_ want to expose your credentials to publically available spaces :no_good:

 8. Paste your API key to the `.env` file